ysouffront1/CapstoneJulyNYC/README.md

 __Examination__: contains physical examination of participants such as bmi, height, waist circumference, blood pressure readings, and other assessments.

-__Medication__: contain prescription information, amount of medications used, and how frequent the medications are taken

 The original dataset can be found here: https://www.kaggle.com/datasets/cdc/national-health-and-nutrition-examination-survey/data